ma261065/ePaper/README.md

 The codebase is modular to allow reuse of the display protocol implementation in other projects:

 - **weather.py**: Main application
-  - Weather data fetching from BOM API
+  - Weather data fetching from BoM API
   - Display image rendering
   - WiFi and NTP time synchronization
   - Update scheduling (5:30 AM, 1:00 PM local time)